-For this shot I had walked down a slope to get a good angle to shoot these trilliums.
-I was kneeling down to shoot a single flower when I looked up and behind me and saw this scene.
+I walked down a slope to get a good angle to shoot some trilliums.
+I was kneeling to shoot a single flower when I looked up and behind me and saw this scene.
 I love the glowing trillium flowers against the dark trees in the background.